MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/analyzers/pertenantextensioncop-pte0010.md

 [//]: # (IMPORTANT:Do not edit any of the content between here and the END>DO_NOT_EDIT.)
 [//]: # (Any modifications should be made in the .xml files in the ModernDev repo.)
 # PerTenantExtensionCop Error PTE0010
-The extension name length must not exceed the specified limit.
+The extension name is too long.

 ## Description
-The extension name length must not exceed the specified limit.
+The extension name length must not exceed the limit of 50 characters.

 [//]: # (IMPORTANT: END>DO_NOT_EDIT)